nmfs-ost/FIT-test-quality-checks/checklist.md

 ### Good practices items (not mandatory)

+- [ ] An example demonstrating advanced features or functions is included.
+- [ ] Web-hosted documentation is available (e.g., pkgdown site, doxygen site).
 - [ ] [Code coverage](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage) is excellent (>70% line coverage).
 - [ ] Tests set up on a continuous integration service to run automatically on code changes or on a schedule (e.g., on GitHub Actions, Travis, Jenkins).

 # Post acceptance checklist